cc5212/2020-transantiago-trips/README.md

 	- Personal que trabaja en lavanderías y tintorerías.
 	- Mensajeros, porteros y afines. -->

-Peple who do these jobs coincide with people who live in municipalities with a high Social Priority Index (http://www.desarrollosocialyfamilia.gob.cl/storage/docs/INDICE._DE_PRIORIDAD_SOCIAL_2019.pdf).
+People who do these jobs coincide with people who live in municipalities with a high Social Priority Index (http://www.desarrollosocialyfamilia.gob.cl/storage/docs/INDICE._DE_PRIORIDAD_SOCIAL_2019.pdf).

 <!-- Personas que realizan estos trabajos coinciden con las personas que residen en comunas con mayor índice de prioridad social (http://www.desarrollosocialyfamilia.gob.cl/storage/docs/INDICE._DE_PRIORIDAD_SOCIAL_2019.pdf) -->

-- It can be concluded that the peoplo who spend the most time commuting coincide with the people with lower incomes and thus, higher social priority index, which can be explained by not having enough resources to afford living in the places where most jobs aare concentrated or near them.
+It can be concluded that the people who spend the most time commuting coincide with the people with lower incomes and thus, higher social priority index, which can be explained by them not having enough resources to afford living in the places where most jobs are concentrated or near them.

 <!-- - Se puede concluir con todo lo mencionado anteriormente, que las personas que invierten más tiempo trasldándose a sus trabajos, coincide con las personas que suelen tener menores ingresos y por lo tanto mayor índice de prioridad social.
 Esto por no tener los recursos suficientes para residir en una comuna con alta concentración de oferta laboral o en una cercana a estas. -->

-In terms of the project what was hardest was to understand all the fields in the data and to interpret if the results we were obtaining were reasonable or a mistake.
+In terms of the project what was hardest, was to understand all the fields in the data and to interpret if the results we were obtaining were reasonable or not.
 What was easy was to work with Apache Pig, since it's similar to using SQL.
 If had had more time we could've done more and more diverse queries and made more visualizations of our results.

 <!-- # Appendix -->